madelinegarrett/Lab-15-StatsSloths-/README.md

-This is a graph of avacado prices over time.
+This is a graph of avocado prices over time.
 ```{r}
 Adf$Date <- as.Date(Adf$Date, "%Y-%m-%d")